KathirKrishiv/Django_Employee_Management/README_Clean.md

 - `symbol` is updated from `ace_52whl.symbol`.
 - `bseStatus` is refreshed using the retrieved `scripCode`.

----

-# Null Handling
+### Null Handling

-If no matching record is found or an exception occurs, the API returns Null:
+If no matching record is found or an exception occurs, the API returns Null for all fields:

----

-## Notes
+### Notes

 - All dates are returned in **YYYY-MM-DD** format.
 - Database `NULL` values are returned as the string `"Null"`.